MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-647-library-management-updates-public-python-libraries-time-out.md

 ## Symptoms

-You see the environment publish hang and time-out if you have one of the following scenarios:
+You see the environment publish hang and time out if you have one of the following scenarios:

 - public python libraries specified with feed/source selected as conda
 - libraries specified under 'dependencies' in an env.yml file